CloudReactor/cloudreactor-procwrapper/README.md

 environment (for command-lines) or configuration (for functions)
 * When used with the CloudReactor service:
-  * Reports when a process/function starts and when it exits, along with the exit code and runtime metadata (if running in AWS ECS, AWS Lambda, or AWS CodeBuild)
+  * Reports when a process/function starts and when it exits, along with the exit code and runtime metadata (if running in AWS EC2, AWS ECS, AWS Lambda, or AWS CodeBuild)
   * Sends heartbeats, optionally with status information like the number of items processed
+  * After execution finishes, sends a tail of logs
   * Prevents too many concurrent executions
   * Accepts input values and sends output values, for history and/or Workflow data flow
   * Stops execution when manually stopped in the CloudReactor dashboard
-  * Sends CloudReactor the data necessary to start the process / function if running in AWS ECS, AWS Lambda, or AWS CodeBuild

 ## How it works

-First, secrets and other configuration are fetched and resolved from providers like AWS Secrets Manager, AWS S3, or the local filesystem.
+First, secrets and other configuration are fetched and resolved from providers like AWS Secrets Manager or the local filesystem.

 Just before your code runs, the module requests the Task Management server to create a Task Execution associated with the Task name or UUID which you pass to the